dillonHe/EasyEDA-Documents/Tutorial/new.md

 ![](./images/HOLE.png)

 ##Photo View
 EasyEDA has not a 3D View at present, but we provide a nice Photo View to help you to check the PCB.
 There is a `PhotoView` button on the PCB document toolbar, like bellow image.
+If you can't see this button, try to **reload** again.
 ![](./images/PhotoView-button.png).

 After convert PCB to Photo View, you can see bellow image.